Garry Rodrigues: Elche

 On 27 January 2014, Rodrigues signed with Elche CF on a six-month loan through Promoesport (an investment fund linked to Gimnàstic de Tarragona), with a buyout clause.
 He made his La Liga debut on 1 March, coming on as a second-half substitute in the 1–0 home win over Celta de Vigo, and scored his first goal in the category on 3 May, netting the game's only in an away success against Málaga CF.

 In the 2014 summer Rodrigues signed a four-year deal with the Valencian club, after his buyout clause was activated.
-On 31 July 2015 he rescinded his link.
+On 31 July 2015, he rescinded his link.

 PAOK

-On 4 August 2015, Rodrigues signed a three years' contract with PAOK for an undisclosed fee.
+On 4 August 2015, Rodrigues signed a three-year contract with PAOK for an undisclosed fee.
 On 23 September 2015, in a home derby game against AEK Athens he scored his first goal in Greek Super League.
 On 11 January 2016, PAOK turned down Al-Ahli Saudi FC's offer in the region of €1.7 million for Garry Rodrigues.
-He finished the season with 7 goals being the third scorer of the club.
+He finished the season with seven goals being the third scorer of the club.

-On 24 November 2016 in UEFA Europa League group stage away match against ACF Fiorentina in the dying seconds Rodrigues storms downfield, cuts in from the left and fires into the roof of the net, giving his club an incredible 3–2 win.
+On 24 November 2016, in a UEFA Europa League group stage away match against ACF Fiorentina, Rodrigues scored a late goal to give PAOK a 3–2 win.

 Galatasaray

-On 9 January 2017, PAOK officially announced the transfer of Garry Rodrigues to Galatasaray for a fee of €3.7m.
-The transfer has been announced, thanks to the contribution of the 27-year-old player for so long.
-In February 2018, Galatasaray's Cape Verde winger Garry Rodrigues has emerged as a transfer target for Olympique Lyon.
-The 27-year-old Blue Sharks star has racked up five goals and eight assists in 22 Super Lig appearances since the start of the 2017–18 season.
-The attacker is value at around €16 million and Lyon may face competition from the likes of Sevilla and Fiorentina for his signature.
+On 9 January 2017, PAOK officially announced the transfer of Rodrigues to Galatasaray for a fee of €3.7 million.
+In February 2018, he was linked with a move to Lyon, having scored five goals and made eight assists in 22 Süper Lig appearances since the start of the 2017–18 season..

-He is finally contracted to Galatasaray until the summer of 2021.
+He was contracted to Galatasaray until the summer of 2021.